omidantilong/astro-tenant/README.md

 PUBLIC_CONTENTFUL_ENV=
 ```

+The repo contains an `engine` Astro integration which will eventually be extracted into a standalone package.
+The engine module reads a `tenant.config.ts` from the root, which can be used to register new content types for top level pages and provide other tenant-level config.

+The engine works by injecting middleware into Astro.
+A `map` function is exposed which generates a flat map of all publicly-accessible URLs, using the path as a key for an object containing the contentful entry id and content type.
+The middleware checks incoming request paths against this map and returns an entry reference.
+At this point Astro's file routing takes over, using either the default route templates provided by the engine or custom templates defined locally.

+These templates can access the entry reference using `Astro.locals.engine` and then decide how to render the content.

 #### Editor setup

 - If you have prettier installed globally, make sure you're running the latest version (or just remove it)